 This option allows for both connections with tokens that don't expire (machine key) and connections with tokens that expire (client credentials).

-To choose the robot authentication method, follow the next steps:
+To view or change the robot authentication method, follow the next steps:

 - Go to Tenant > Settings.
 The Settings page is displayed.